 Metal Gear Solid V: Phantom Pain

-Developer: Kojima Productions – Platform: PS4 | Xbox One | PC
+Developer: Kojima Productions rnrnPlatforms: PS4, Xbox One, PC

 What better a game to pick up after Death Stranding than another Kojima Productions title.
 Serving as the ninth installment in the Metal Gear series, Phantom Pain revisits the solid stealth mechanics, cinematic presentation, and satisfying gameplay loop the franchise is known for.

 While playing Phantom Pain, it’s easy to see what concepts led Kojima to arrive at a game like Death Stranding, such as activities like infiltrating enemy bases and rescuing prisoners.

 The Legend of Zelda: Breath of the Wild

 Developer: Nintendo rnrnPlatform: Switch

 Breath of the Wild‘s rendition of the kingdom of Hyrule is truly unmatched by any previous game in the series, offering players a diverse sandbox consisting of multiple regions with unique enemies and weather conditions.

 Death Stranding takes this a step further by letting your craft tools like ladders and bridges to reach new areas.
 As a result, the act of traveling from point A to B ends up feeling like a series of highly-rewarding mini-games.

 Nier: Automata is a bizarrely fantastic action RPG that includes the lightning-fast combat fans have come to expect from PlatinumGames.
 And just like Death Stranding, the game disregards many gaming conventions for the sake of art.

-Both games are set in a post-apocalyptic world filled with aliens and explore themes of humanity and morality.
+Both games are set in a post-apocalyptic world filled with aliens, and they both explore themes of humanity and morality.
 However, it should be noted that Nier: Automata emphasizes combat over stealth, with many of its boss battles having multiple phases that increase in both difficulty and absurdity.

 Red Dead Redemption 2

-Developer: Rockstar Studios – Platform: PS4 | Xbox One | PC
+Developer: Rockstar Studios rnrnPlatforms: PS4, Xbox One, PC

 Red Dead Redemption 2 is a bold game that’s not afraid to sacrifice the player’s enjoyment just to get its point across.
 At least, that’s what we like to think as we wait for the painfully-slow and morbid animal skinning animations to play out.

 This is mirrored by the game’s main character, Arthur Morgan, a Western criminal whose mindset and morality evolve throughout the game.
 Similar to Death Stranding‘s Sam Porter Bridges, Arthur can directly affect the lives of those around him, for better or worse.

 Horizon Zero Dawn

 Aside from also being a PlayStation 4 exclusive, Horizon Zero Dawn has a lot in common with Death Stranding.
 For one, both games see you exploring a barren wasteland filled with enemies who can easily overpower you, making stealth an absolute must.

 However, our favorite similarity is how brave and noble both games protagonists come across to the player.
 Sam and Aloy have meaningful motives that drive them to keep moving forward and complete their task.

 Considering how much of Death Stranding is grounded in science fiction, we thought we’d highlight another game that uses technological wizardry to get its point across.

 Just like Sam is forced to traverse hostile lands littered with obstacles like camouflaged BTs and timefall decay, so too does Jessie face her own dastardly foes as she makes her way through the Oldest House, a secret government facility responsible for housing supernatural objects.

-Developer: Mobius Digital – Platform: PS4 | Xbox One | PC
+Developer: Mobius Digital rnrnPlatforms: PS4, Xbox One, PC

 As the newest recruit of Outer Wilds Ventures, an up-and-coming space program looking to expand its knowledge of space and its many secrets, Outer Wilds tasks you with exploring nearby planets within your solar system.
 The twist is, your character has become trapped in a perpetual 22-minute time-loop that sees them returning to the starting area of the game over and over again.

 Your journey sees you traveling to lore-rich planets with distinct weather conditions, secret locations, and a myriad of hazards such as black holes, oxygen deprivation, and more.

 Developer: 4A Games rnrnPlatforms: PS4, Xbox One, PC

 Metro Exodus is the latest and most impressive entry in the shooter franchise and sees you reprising your role as everyone’s favorite Russian scavenger, Artyom, as he and his family set off to find a new home beyond the frozen wasteland.

 As you make your way around a post-apocalyptic Russia, you’ll be subjected to brutal weather conditions, ammo-scarcity, lethal radiation, and a host of mutated creatures threatening your survival at every turn.

 A big part of what makes Death Stranding’s atmosphere so effective is how isolated the player is led to feel while exploring the game’s open-world.
-As you guide Sam Bridges across sprawling landscapes and traverse rough terrains, you’re constantly reminded that you’re completely on your own, unless you want to count BTs and cargo thieves.
+As you guide Sam Bridges across sprawling landscapes and traverse rough terrains, you’re constantly reminded that you’re entirely on your own, unless you want to count BTs and cargo thieves.

 Another title with plenty of atmosphere is Journey, a short indie adventure game originally released in 2012.
 In it, you play as a robed figure on a quest to reach the mountain that lies just beyond a wasteland that was once a thriving civilization.

 FAR: Lone Sails

 FAR: Lone Sails is another brief indie romp where the goal is to keep moving forward as you navigate a massive ship across a barren, post-apocalyptic tundra.
 While there’s still plenty of atmosphere and isolation to take in, the minute-to-minute gameplay feels very reminiscent of Death Stranding.

 This is comparable to Death Stranding’s traversal system, which sees you juggling a bunch of different tasks at the same time, such as managing Sam’s stamina, looking out for enemies, balancing the weight of packages, and crossing dangerous rivers.

 American Truck Simulator

 Developer: SCS Software rnrnPlatform: PC

 Considering Death Stranding is all about delivering packages across the United States, why not include a game that offers the same thing with the added luxury of driving massive eighteen-wheelers.

 They require you to channel all the skills and patience you can muster into navigating congested highways, managing heavy hauls, and pulling off the perfect parking job once you reach your destination.
-While their tones may differ greatly, both games emphasize finding satisfaction in humble work.
+While their tones may differ significantly, both games emphasize finding satisfaction in humble work.

 Developer: Ion Lands rnrnPlatform: PC